KTSCode/pkmn_to_ddb/README.md

 # Pokémon Data in DynamoDB
-Josh, here are the instructions to setup and use the [Script](\[pkmn_into_ddb.py) to put the pokemon data for all 9 generations into DynamoDB.
-Feel free to pull this repo and add to it, if you create a pull request I can review it and I can help you do whatever you think up with the data.
+Josh, here are the instructions to setup and use the [Script](pkmn_into_ddb.py) to put the Pokémon data for all 9 generations into DynamoDB.
+Feel free to pull this repo and add to it.
+If you create a pull request, I can review it and help you with your ideas for the data.

 ## Setup:
 1. **Install Homebrew**